-The BSEET Closing-the-Loop meeting was held in October 2022 to review the assessment results.
+The BSEET Closing-the-Loop meeting was held in October 2023 to review the assessment results.
 A summary of the discussions and action plans based on assessment results are presented in the following sections.
-The Closing-the-Loop meeting provides faculty a chance to reflect and assess data and trends with regards to continuous improvement.
+The Closing-the-Loop meeting provides faculty a chance to discuss assessment data and trends with regards to continuous improvement.